VTL 1122-a Overtaking a Bicycle

 Failure to abide by VTL 1122-a will result in three points on your license, as well as fines, surcharges, and possible driver assessment fees.
 Perhaps more importantly, it will likely cause increases in insurance rates.

 While the frustration is understandable, the action of unsafely overtaking a bicyclist is not.
 You should always let cooler heads prevail should you find yourself behind one.
-However, if you’ve received a ticket for this offense it is advisable to contact an attorney today.
+However, if you’ve received a ticket for this offense, it is advisable to contact an attorney today.
 Experienced traffic attorneys will take advantage of every legal remedy to reduce the points and later consequences of any ticket, even a VTL 1122-a.
 Your attorney can also go to court in your place.